Another year, another ho-hum Lewis Carroll adaptation. Cutting to the chase, here’s a review of the best one.

 An incantation of cinematic chaos, this Alice is a conduit to a more unholy form of cinema.
 While most films practice a détente toward real distortion and disharmony, this film inserts genuine hostility.
 Grafted from the director’s infamous short films, this Alice scavenges the history of Carroll adaptations and subsumes these influences into a murk of discombobulated disquiet.
 While most Carroll films regurgitate sugar-plum visions of majesty and ever-so slightly off-kilter wonder – floating in a layer of palpable but not especially avant-garde mild hysteria – this version is not content to leave the material so undisturbed.

 Admittedly, Švankmajer’s opening sentence remains the same, and he hews closely to the broad gestures of the tale, but the nasty particulars often deferred in most versions are placed front and center here.
-The alternately torpid and rambunctious movement of the stop-motion creations, refusing to lean on the graceful momentum of traditional fictional character momentum, is corroborated by mise-en-scene straight out of a nail-bucket and sound design that absconds with those nails away from the blackboard and toward your inner-organs.
+The alternately torpid and rambunctious movement of the stop-motion creations, refusing to lean on the graceful momentum of traditional fictional character momentum, is corroborated by mise-en-scene straight out of a nail-bucket and sound design that vanishes with those nails away from the blackboard and toward your inner-organs.
 Morbid but not hateful of spiteful, Alice is an acme of cinema-as-Germanic-folklore.
 Rust abounds as if in the celluloid itself; check your eyes for tetanus.

-Even then, the from-the-gut detachment of the picture – ramshackle but not florid or self-consciously grand about it – more closely catches a whiff of “disturbed mental disarray” than “fable”, as the story has traditionally been interpreted.
+Even then, the from-the-gut detachment of the picture – ramshackle but not self-consciously grand about it – more closely catches a whiff of “disturbed mental disarray” than “fable”, as the story has traditionally been interpreted.
 The near-dialogue-free maelstrom of the piece, with sudden, violent interjections of the text invading a hollowed-out nightmare of visual imagery bereft of dialogue but replete with engorged noise, ably rejects any sort of moral structure we might find in a more talkative fairy tale.
 There’s no learning, no betterment. Švankmajer destroys the remnants of the saccharine dysplasia always vaguely stewing in even the most heretical of adaptations.

 Grotesque though it is, what most impresses is Švankmajer’s arch, even clinical, minimalism, producing a gaunt, deep-set fantasia devoid of the whirlwind maximalism and ostentatious cotton-candy carnality of most cinematic fables.
 If most Alices are, however removed, gluttonous German Expressionism riffs, this is a sketched-down Bergman parable.
 Images chill like an icy scimitar not because of their overweening omnipresence, but because of the deliberate emptiness of the obliterated void around them.
 Rather than deploying a surfeit of fantastical innards to obscure the purity of each image, Švankmajer reimagines the dream-world as a laser-like emphasis on the object of focus at the expense of the blank rapture of a periphery.